 Whether you’re a sneakerhead or a Manolo devotee, you’ve likely grappled with the question of how to store all of your precious shoes in a cramped city apartment.
-Under the bed just won’t do, and a jumble of mismatched pairs cluttering your entryway isn’t a great look either.
-To find the best storage solutions that also keep your shoes in tip-top shape, we spoke to 16 professional organizers all throughout New York City (and one in Raleigh) for their recommendations.
+Keeping them in their flimsy boxes just won’t do, and a jumble of mismatched pairs cluttering your entryway isn’t a great look, either.
+To find the best storage solutions that will also keep your shoes in tip-top shape, we asked 18 professional organizers for their recommendations.
 To help you choose from among the experts’ suggestions, we’ve organized the products based on their consensus but also on how easy they are to incorporate into any closet or shelf you may have.
 So we’re starting with smaller solutions that can make a big difference in organizing an existing closet, then moving on to larger shoe-storage options like cubbies, over-the-door racks, and even furniture.

-These clear-plastic shoeboxes from the Container Store were the most recommended storage solution by our organization experts.
+These clear plastic shoeboxes from the Container Store are the most recommended shoe-storage solution by our organization experts.
 They’re easy enough to put in a closet or on a shelf, and they’ll hold up far better than the boxes shoes come in, according to one pro.
 “We never encourage clients to keep shoes in their original shoeboxes,” says Jamie Hord of Horderly Professional Organizing.
 “Clear, uniform shoeboxes let you see exactly what you have, maximize your space, and give you an aesthetic look in your closet that makes it impossible to mess up.”
-The boxes, which come in standard, large, and tall sizes (for heels), work for shoes that are worn regularly and ones that need to be stored for the off-season.
-They’re also stackable.
-“You want to mimic creating shelves in some way,” says Amanda Wiss, founder of Urban Clarity, while Apartment Jeanie’s Jeanie Engelbach recommends utilizing the height of the closet to store shoes.
-They’re also easy to label, and Jeni Aron of Clutter Cowgirl says, “If you’re done with a pair of shoes, you can use the box for something else not even shoe related (bathroom, kitchen, pet stuff, meds, etc.).”
+The boxes, which come in standard, large, and tall sizes (for heels), work for shoes that are worn regularly as well as ones that need to be stored for the off-season.
+Plus, they’re stackable, which helps “to mimic creating shelves in some way,” explains Amanda Wiss, the founder of Urban Clarity.
+They’re easy to label and, as Jeni Aron of Clutter Cowgirl notes, “If you’re done with a pair of shoes, you can use the box for something else not even shoe related (bathroom, kitchen, pet stuff, meds, etc.).”

-Here’s something similar from the Container Store, these boxes that can each hold two pairs of shoes came recommended by three of our experts also highly recommend.
-“I love these boxes because you don’t have to unstack them to get the pair of shoes you want,” says Emily Matles of Emagine Simplicity.
-Hord agrees: “These drop-front shoeboxes create an exact home for every shoe with super-easy access and give your closet a beautiful, yet functional, aesthetic.”
-Jessica Decker of Become Organized also likes these because “the closed drawer keeps shoes protected from dust, while small ventilation holes allow shoes to breathe.”
+Also from the Container Store, these boxes that can each hold two pairs of shoes came recommended by three of our experts.
+“You don’t have to unstack them to get the pair of shoes you want,” Emily Matles of Emagine Simplicity says of their appeal.
+Hord agrees: “These create an exact home for every shoe with super-easy access and give your closet a beautiful yet functional aesthetic.”
+Jessica Decker of Become Organized is their third fan, noting that each box’s “closed drawers keep shoes protected from dust, while small ventilation holes allow shoes to breathe.”